Morgenblätter

-Morgenblätter (Morning Journals), Op.
+Morgenblätter (Morning Papers), Op.
 279, is a Viennese waltz composed by Johann Strauss II in 1863 and first performed on 12 January 1864 at the Sofiensaal in Vienna.

+Genesis

 The work's genesis was attributed to the composition of a waltz by Jacques Offenbach later titled "Abendblätter" when Offenbach dedicated his work to the influential Vienna Authors' and Journalists' Association (Presseclub Concordia).
 The association had earlier intended the "Abendblätter" waltz (untitled by Offenbach when first dedicated) to be played at their Concordia Ball on 12 January 1864.

 Strauss and his orchestra were engaged to provide music for the festivity and he was also obliged to dedicate a new composition of his own.
 Since he was clearly aware of Offenbach's dedication, he similarly left it to the association to decide the title of his own work.
 The committee, in a mood for a musical joust, titled Offenbach's work as "Abendblätter" (Evening Papers) and Strauss' work as "Morgenblätter" (Morning Papers).
 Friendly rivalry was top of their intentions though as Strauss dutifully premiered Offenbach's work as well as his own because the latter was not present on the day in question.
 Despite many later claims that Strauss' work was initially ignored, first night press reviews do not proclaim in favor of either work although posterity seemed to pronounce in favor of Strauss' uplifting work with the "Abendblätter" waltz being equally impressive.

+Music

+The work consists of a brief introduction in 2/4 followed by a sequence of waltz themes, the first of which is reprised.